sb43/debrowser/README.md

 For more information about CummeRBund (Trapnell et al., 2012), please visit this link: [CummeRbund](http://compbio.mit.edu/cummeRbund/manual_2_0.html)

+#       Batch Effect Correction Example

+Batch effects can have negative effects on your overall data as a whole.
+If samples were not handled at the same time, or just do not have the sample level of technical variance as the rest of your samples, this can lead to specific batch effects that might skew test results.
+In
+Figures 41-43, we show how forgetting to deposit one enzyme can have skewing effects as well as the results of batch effect correction using
+ComBat.

 #       Future Plan:

 Future plans will include the following: